louispool/deskpi-super6c/README.md

 You should ensure that you have enough disk space to accommodate the OS as well as the Kubernetes installation on the CM4.
 If you only have, say, 8GB of free space on the eMMC (or SD Card) of the CM4, the Kubernetes node may issue disk pressure warnings and may evict pods deployed on that node.

-If your CM's have **inadequate** disk storage on the eMMC (or SD Card) you may consider installing the OS to an NVMe SSD with sufficient storage.
+If your CMs have **inadequate** disk storage on the eMMC (or SD Card) you may consider installing the OS to an NVMe SSD with sufficient storage.
 To do this we have to install the OS to the NVMe drive and update the boot order according to the [NVMe boot documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#nvme-ssd-boot).

 ### Installing the OS to the NVMe SSD